alibaba/bifrostui/packages/bui-core/src/Toast/index.en-US.md

 ### Close All Toasts

-Toast provides a `clear` method to close all existing popups on the page.
+Toast provides a `clear` method to close all existing pop-ups on the page.

 ```tsx
 import {